Skip to content

 • Budget more effectively: Spread the cost of purchases over time, making it easier to manage your cash flow each month

-• Build a credit history: Establish and improve your credit rating, which is vital for future borrowing, such as mortgages or car loans
+• Build a credit history: Establish and improve your credit rating, which is vital for future borrowing

 Will I be eligible for a credit card when I graduate?